Cray-HPE/docs-csm/operations/network/management_network/aruba/msdp.md

 # Multicast Source Discovery Protocol (MSDP)

 The Multicast Source Discovery Protocol (MSDP) describes a mechanism to connect multiple IP Version 4 Protocol Independent Multicast Sparse-Mode (PIM-SM) domains together.
 Each PIM-SM domain uses its own independent Rendezvous Point (RP) and does not have to depend on RPs in other domains.
 When an RP in a PIM-SM domain first learns of a new sender, e.g., via PIM register messages, it constructs a "Source-Active" (SA) message and sends it to its MSDP peers.
 The SA message contains the following fields:

 * The source address of the data source.
 * The group address the data source sends to.
 * The IP address of the RP.

-–rfc3618
+– RFC 3618

-## Configuration Commands
+## Configuration commands

 MSDP is typically run on an IP address bound to a loopback interface.
 In order for two devices to establish an MSDP neighbor relationship, L3 connectivity must already be established.